Michigan Online Gambling Launch Dates

 Yes.
 Michigan is home to 23 tribal and three commercial casinos, all of which legally offer gambling in the state.

-Michigan was the first state to introduce tribally owned casinos.
+Michigan was one of the first states to introduce tribally owned casinos.
 These properties can be found throughout the state.
 The state authorizes tribal casinos to operate anywhere in the state, including on non-reservation lands.

 Michigan’s three commercial casinos are all located in Detroit.